- Are dachshunds huntings dogs?

 - How Good Are Dachshunds with Hunting?

 - Can You Train A Dachshund to Hunt?

 Are dachshunds huntings dogs?

 Yes, dachshunds are hunting dogs.
-They were originally bred to hunt large prey, such as deer, foxes, and badgers.
-Additionally, miniature dachshunds are often favored for their ability for hunting small game, such as rodents, prairie dogs, and rabbits.
+They were originally bred to hunt small prey, such as badgers and foxes.
+Additionally, miniature dachshunds are often favored for their ability for hunting smaller game, such as rodents, prairie dogs, and rabbits.
 Ultimately, dachshunds make great hunting dogs due to their small size and quickness.